M4si94/M4si94/README.md

-My name is *Masood H.Saghayan*, and I'm a software engineer.AIsystems-level programming, but I enjoy programming in general and would jump on the opportunity to try new things!
+My name is *Masood H.Saghayan*, and I'm a software engineer.
+My AIsystems-level programming, but I enjoy programming in general and would jump on the opportunity to try new things!
 Here you can find some of my public work.